Exbexz/PixelArt-GAN/README.md

 ## Features

-- DCGAN architecture for pixel character generation.<br>
+- DCGAN architecture for pixel character generation.
-- Three classes: humanoid, monsters, and animals.<br>
+- Three classes: humanoid, monsters, and animals.
-- Training process with detailed model architecture and data preprocessing.<br>
+- Training process with detailed model architecture and data preprocessing.
-- Results and evaluations of the generated pixel characters.<br>
+- Results and evaluations of the generated pixel characters.

 ### Prerequisites